sodascience/cbs_python/README.md

 ## Use Python at CBS

+Python is not installed by default at the CBS RA (yet).
+In order to use Python you need to ask CBS (`microdata@cbs.nl`) to activate it for you.

+There are a few packages that are installed by default (e.g., pandas, pyreadstat, matplotlib).
-This repository contains a general environment.yml to send to Statistics Netherlands

-Before sending, open "environment.yml" and change the number (0000 in the example) for your project number.
+If you need specific versions, you need to email CBS a environment.yml file with your requirements.
+This repository has a standard environment.yml with most of the tools researchers use.
+Before sending it, open "environment.yml" and change the number (0000 in the example) for your project number.

-You can also create you, where 0000 is your project number:
+You can also create your own environment file locally, where 0000 is your project number:
 ```sh
 conda create -n 0000 -c conda-forge python=3
 conda activate 0000